jopamo/pcmanfm-qt/HACKING.md

 The main technical goal is:

-> **Replace libfm/libfm-qt with a modular backend architecture built on Qt, with tiny GIO/udisks helpers for trash, mounts, and optional remote file systems**
+> **Replace libfm/libfm-qt with a modular backend architecture built on Qt, backed by a POSIX filesystem core (Qt-only in-tree; optional helpers can live out-of-tree)**

 Concretely: